gizmodata/qgizmosql/README.md

 - Read-only : with this provider it's only possible  for now to **read** a geographic layer from a DuckDB database
 - It is not possible to edit or create features in the layer yet
 - Duckdb allows you to connect to database files as well as CSV, JSON and Parquet files.
 For the moment, the provider only allows you to connect to a file database.
-- This is an early release : bugs and various issues are expected to arise

 ## Documentation